 Where light touches concrete

 “The Four Domes Pavilion in Wrocław is like a temple of light and silence.
-The monumental building by Hans Poelzig, built in 1912 in a mere eight months,” smiles Iwona Bigos.
-“Today it would take at least three years.”
+The monumental building by Hans Poelzig, built in 1912 in a mere eight months,” smiles Iwona Dorota Bigos.
+“Today, it would definitely take much longer.”

 We sit in the café inside the huge glass-atrium that unites the museum’s wings into a single courtyard.
 She smiles, and I realise that although we’re inside a museum, the atmosphere is surprisingly alive.
 Light glides across the exposed concrete walls and the silence has a strange resonance—as though the architecture itself is breathing.